ryomams/FloomieSpoopie/README.md

-# FloomieSpoopie To Do List
+# FloomieSpoopie
+A small threejs platformer made by Nishant Suria and Ryoma Marta-Sugawara for UCSC's CMPM 35.

+# TODO
 ### Requirements
 - [x] Make camera dynamic
 - [ ] Make more platforms for the player to traverse on